manisankar29/Heart_disease_detection_using_machine_learning/README.md

    - A non-parametric, lazy learning algorithm used for binary classification, regression, and even pattern recognition.

+   - Works well for classification problems with complex patterns or high dimensionality.

+   - However, it may be slow for large datasets, as it involves computing the distance between each instance and every other instance.

 4. Decision Tree:

    - A flowchart-like model used for classification and regression.

+   - Works well for both classification and regression problems, can handle high dimensionality and complex non-linear patterns.

+   - However, it may overfit the training data, resulting in poor generalization to new data.

 5. Random Forest:

    - An ensemble method that uses multiple decision trees for better performance.

+   - It works well for both classification and regression problems, can handle high dimensionality and complex non-linear patterns.

+   - However, it may still overfit the training data.

 6. XGBoost:

    - A gradient boosting library designed for speed and performance.

+   - A fast and powerful ensemble method that works well for both classification and regression problems.
+It can handle high dimensionality and complex non-linear patterns.

+   - However, it may still overfit the training data.

 7. Neural Networks:

    - A collection of slgorithms that can be used for a variety of tasks, including pattern recognition, time series prediction, and optimization.

+   - Works well for pattern recognition and optimization problems.
+They can handle high dimensionality and complex non-linear patterns.

+   - However, they may require a large amount of training data, can be computationality expensive, and may have difficulty providing an interpretable model.